Subsidies for low-income families per year. Social support for low-income families

 • from 1.5 to 3 years - 3300 rubles;

-• for children in other families(general case of monthly child allowance in Moscow):
+• for children in other families(general case of monthly child benefit in Moscow):

 • from 0 to 1.5 years and from 3 to 18 years - 1500 rubles;